h2oai/h2o-2/h2o-docs/source/userguide/dataquantiles.rst

 **Multiple Pass**

   Only 3 possible entries:
-  *0*: Calculate the best approximation of the requested quanitle in one pass.
+  *0*: Calculate the best approximation of the requested quantile in one pass.
   *1*: Return the exact result (with a maximum iteration of 16 passes) *2*: Return both a single pass approximation and multi-pass exact